 What is a reportable incident under Reg 675V?

-Regulation 675V of the WHS (Mines) Regulations 2022 sets out a list of mining-specific incident categories that must be reported to WorkSafe quarterly via the Safety Regulation System (SRS).
+Regulation 675V of the WHS (Mines) Regulations 2022 sets out a list of mining-specific incident categories and the duty to notify them to WorkSafe.
+Those reportable incidents are then aggregated into the quarterly mine report under Reg 675W (Schedule 25), submitted via the Safety Regulation System (SRS).
 Categories include medical-treatment injuries, loss of vehicle control, fly rock outside the safety zone, uncontrolled releases of energy or hazardous materials, and other operations-specific events.
 A reportable incident is generally less severe than a notifiable incident (which requires immediate notification under s.38 WHS Act 2020) but still material enough that the regulator wants visibility on a regular cadence.

-How do most Perth suppliers build their Reg 675V report today?
+How do most WA suppliers build their quarterly report today?

-How does DrilLedger keep the Reg 675V report current?
+How does DrilLedger keep the quarterly report current?

 Every incident captured through the Incident Reporter is auto-classified at the point of capture.
 If the supervisor selects categories and severity that map to a Reg 675V trigger, the incident is automatically added to the current quarter's report.
 At any point in the quarter you can open the report, see the running total per category, see which incidents are awaiting close-out, and see your projected end-of-quarter SRS submission.
 At quarter end, you review the consolidated bundle and submit — the work is already done.

-What does WorkSafe do with the Reg 675V data?
+What does WorkSafe do with the quarterly data?

-WorkSafe uses Reg 675V quarterly data to identify trends across the WA mining industry — emerging hazards, equipment classes with rising incident rates, sites or operations with disproportionate exposure.
+WorkSafe uses the quarterly Reg 675W (Schedule 25) data to identify trends across the WA mining industry — emerging hazards, equipment classes with rising incident rates, sites or operations with disproportionate exposure.
 Your data feeds into industry-wide bulletins and informs inspection priorities.
 A clean, consistent quarterly submission also signals to WorkSafe that your safety management system is mature — it tends to correlate with lower inspection frequency.